 Is it like pulling teeth to get volunteers?
 You’re not alone.
 The good news is that you can correct course and have enthusiastic people stepping up to serve.
-Here are eight reasons people aren’t helping, and what you can do about it.
+Here are 8 reasons people aren’t helping, and what you can do about it.

 1. You didn’t invite them personally

 It’s okay to cast a wide net.
 But let’s face it: a general call for volunteers yields poor results.
 Whether it’s offered in a mass email, bulletin, newsletter, or from the pulpit, a call for volunteers usually makes a face plant on the floor.

 Why?
 Because it’s easy for us to tell ourselves that somebody else will do it.
 It’s easy to doubt our ability to do it.
 It’s easy for us to doubt that you want us.

 A personal, one-on-one invitation singles a person out as capable and welcome.
 It tells them that they are needed and valuable.
 This should be extended in-person or by phone.
 Emails and texts are impersonal and don’t give opportunity to cast vision and answer questions.

 Continue to make general announcements, but do so with enthusiasm and communicate a strong why.
 Then, add personal invitations for greater success.

 In the first game of his career with the Philadelphia Eagles, Ricky Watters snarked his now infamous statement, “For who?
 For what?” when questioned about throwing a short-arm pass to avoid getting hit.
 Not a good thing to say to Philly fans!